IceShirok/IceShirok.github.io/_posts/2022-09-16-25-home-sweet-home.md

 <div style="text-align:center"><img src="/images/blog25/blog25-domo_kun.jpg" height="350"></div>

 **2017**: I didn't have a lot of photos in 2017, so I took a picture of when I purchased Domo-kun in Tokyo.
-I've touted Domo with me through my years in NYC on my backpack, and even gotten compliments from strangers!
+I've carried Domo with me through my years in NYC on my backpack, and even gotten compliments from strangers!

 <div style="text-align:center"><img src="/images/blog25/blog25-nycc.jpg" height="350"></div>